opendcs/opendcs/docs/source/routesched-guide.rst

 -------------------------

 A socket stream data source opens a socket and reads a one-way stream of data containing raw DCP messages.
-Some DRGS and DOMSAT product provide such a stream.
+Some DRGS and HRIT product provide such a stream.

 Accepted properties for SocketStreamDataSource are: